 The question becomes whether you actually need to monitor and view news broadcasts, and want to have immediate access to video clips.
 If the answer to those two questions is yes, and you can justify the costs, then we'd recommend ShadowTV.
-Because it is an expensive product, though, and video searching is imperfect, we would also recommend that you try to arrange a free trial period, or some agreement where you get some time and assistance to create your keyword searches without being charged.
+Because it is an expensive product, though, and video searching is imperfect, we would also recommend that you try to arrange a free demo period, or some agreement where you get some time and assistance to create your keyword searches without being charged.

 NASDAQ International Magazine